 Cuban Express plays often and, at $15 admission, is a bargain.

-And if you’re really lucky, you might catch Alexandria Ocasio Cortez on stage (pictured).
+And if you’re really lucky, you might catch Alexandria Ocasio Cortez (referred to in the press as AOC) on stage (pictured).

 Most performances begin at 8pm following happy hour from 4-8pm.
 Lots of $7 local beer, including: Belgian Pale Ale- LIC Beer Project, 1933 Pilsner single cut, Mahogany Ale single cut, Chocolate Stout single cut, 18-Watt IPA single cut.